 While general environmental change was the largest topic in 2019, conversations regarding environmental concerns during COVID-19 was put into a micro-perspective, focusing on recycling, with a large YoY increase (+235% ).
 The leading topics were repurposing of at-home materials and concern about the disposal of recyclable materials.

-Home Gardening and Sustainable Farming were responsible for a significant rise in food-specific sustainability mentions over the last month, emphasizing the DYI culture that has emerged during the quarantine.
+Home gardening and sustainable farming were responsible for a significant rise in food-specific sustainability mentions over the last month, emphasizing the DIY culture that has emerged during the quarantine.

 5. Beverage companies have been especially good at building brand-based digital communities.